-- (1) Interpretation of "prospectus" - For the purposes of this Regulation, a reference to "prospectus" includes a preliminary prospectus, a prospectus, an amendment to a preliminary prospectus and an amendment to a prospectus. - (2) Interpretation of "included" For the purposes of this Regulation, a reference to information being "included in" another document means information reproduced in the document or incorporated into the document by reference.
+- (1) For the purposes of this Regulation, a reference to "prospectus" includes a preliminary prospectus, a prospectus, an amendment to a preliminary prospectus and an amendment to a prospectus. - (2) For the purposes of this Regulation, a reference to information being "included in" another document means information reproduced in the document or incorporated into the document by reference.